 Participants are now being contacted via email and are being asked to provide information on their job history.
 This will continue throughout the year, so please do not worry if you haven’t received an invitation as yet, we will be contacting all participants in due course.

 For participants that have received an invitation, the survey is quick and easy to undertake.
-Please get in touch with the Participant Resource Centre if you have any questions on 0800 0 276 276 (free from most UK phones) or 02920 765597, 8am-7pm Monday-Saturday.
+Please get in touch with the Participant Resource Centre if you have any questions on 0800 0 276 276 (free from most UK phones) 8am-6pm Monday-Friday and 8am-4pm on Saturday.